SouthsideSoftware/BuildLight/readme.md

 This project uses Nuget to pull packages and the packages are not placed into the repository.
 NuGet will check for latest packages whenever you build in VS.NET or at the command line.

-## Configuring
+## Configuring and Installing the Service

 * In Nlog.config, adjust the location of the log file.
-Default to a folder in \logs.
+Defaults to a folder in \logs.
-* Set TeamCityUser, TeamCityPassword and TeamCityUrl in the configuraton file of the service
-* Install the service using TopShelf.
-You can perform the default install after building in your bin\debug (or release) directory using default settings:
+* Install the service using the following command line:

 ```
-TeamCityBuildLight.Service install
+BuildLight.Service install
 ```

+* Go to the service control manager and start the BuildLight service.

 Consult the [TopShelf Wiki](https://github.com/Topshelf/Topshelf/wiki/Command-Line) for more configuration options.